Notre Dame–USC football rivalry: 2020s

+The #21 ranked Fighting Irish welcomed an undefeated and #10 ranked USC to Indiana for the team's first home game of the rivalry under Marcus Freeman.
+The Irish had previously suffered loses to Ohio State and Louisville.
+In the end, Notre Dame's defense would be too much for USC.
+Xavier Watts intercepted Caleb Williams twice, along with recovering a fumble which Watts returned for a touchdown.
+Williams threw one additional interception, and in total the team turned the ball over five times.
+A late touchdown by the Trojans put the game back within reach, but the Irish quickly responded with a 99-yard return for a touchdown on the kickoff.
+This was the 5th consecutive loss for USC at Notre Dame Stadium.

-Trophy: Jeweled Shillelagh
+Jeweled Shillelagh

 The Jeweled Shillelagh (shi-LAY-lee) is the trophy awarded to the winner of the annual Notre Dame–USC football rivalry game.
 The shillelagh, an Irish club, is made of oak or blackthorn saplings from Ireland.
 On the end of the club is engraved the following: From the Emerald Isle.
 The trophy was introduced in 1952 to commemorate the first game in the series played on December 4, 1926.
 The trophy was donated by the Notre Dame Alumni Club of Los Angeles, stating that "this shillelagh will serve to symbolize in part the high tradition, the keen rivalry, and above all the sincere respect which these two great universities have for each other."

 For each victory, a respective jeweled ornament is added to the foot-long club.
 For each USC victory, a ruby-adorned Trojan head is added, marked with the year and game score; for each Notre Dame victory, a similarly detailed emerald-studded shamrock is added.
 For tie games, a combined Trojan head/shamrock medallion is used (in 1996 NCAA changed the rules to allow for overtime and thus no more ties are possible).
 Although the shillelagh was introduced in 1952, the medallions go back to the start of the series in 1926.
 In 1996, after USC defeated Notre Dame for the first time in 14 years, Notre Dame did not turn over the shillelagh, stating that it had run out of space for the Trojan heads and shamrocks after the 1989 game.
 The original shillelagh was retired in a 1995 ceremony and is now permanently displayed at Notre Dame.
 Instead, Jim Gillis, former head of the Notre Dame Club of Los Angeles, commissioned a second shillelagh, longer than the original and handcrafted from a blackthorn in County Leitrim with gold and jeweled medallions made by Images Jewelers of Elkhart, Indiana.